CatoLynx/HD44780/README.md

 ```

 Note that if you are using the `SystemInput` input backend you need to be able to send keypresses to the terminal running the script, or else it won't be able to react to your input.
-For more examples I would suggest looking at the included `example.py` file.
+For more examples I would suggest looking at the included example scripts.